astropy/astroquery/docs/esasky/esasky.rst

     ...                                       missions=['Herschel', 'XMM-NEWTON'])
     >>> spectra = ESASky.get_spectra_from_table(query_table_list=table_list, download_dir="/home/user/esasky")

-The response is structured in a dictionary like this:
+The return value is structured in a dictionary like this:

 .. code-block:: python